Mukunda-Bam/Python-basics/README.md

-practice of python fundamental concepts
+Practice of python fundamental concepts.